MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-ide/creators/unity-win10/live-configure-xbl-in-unity.md

 ![Fake User: 123456789](live-configure-xbl-in-unity-images/visualStudio.PNG)

 > [!NOTE]
-> Before using your Visual Studio build to test your game with real data, follow [this checklist](test-visual-studio-build.md) to help ensure your title will be able to access the Xbox Live service.
+> Before using your Visual Studio build to test your game with real data, follow the checklist in [Testing a Unity game build in Visual Studio](live-test-vstudio-build.md) to help ensure your title will be able to access the Xbox Live service.

 > [!IMPORTANT]
 > Starting May 2018, to test your UWP title properly in Visual Studio, you must update the `package.appxmanifest.xml` file.
 To do this: